 Pursuant to the ARMI, the Obligated Group agent (which is the Corporation) has caused the designated affiliates representing, when combined with the Obligated Group members, at least 85% of the consolidated net revenues of the Trinity Health Credit Group to grant to the master trustee security interests in their pledged property which security interests secure all obligations issued under the ARMI.
 There are several conditions and covenants required by the ARMI with which the Corporation must comply, including covenants that require the Corporation to maintain a minimum historical debt-service coverage and limitations on liens or security interests in property, except for certain permitted encumbrances, affecting the property of the Corporation or any material designated affiliate (a designated affiliate whose total revenues for the most recent fiscal year exceed 5% of the combined total revenues of the Corporation for the most recent fiscal year).
-Long-term debt outstanding as of December 31, 2024 and June 30, 2024, that has not been secured under the ARMI is generally collateralized by certain property and equipment.
+Long-term debt outstanding as of March 31, 2025 and June 30, 2024, which has not been secured under the ARMI is generally collateralized by certain property and equipment.

 Commercial Paper - The Corporation's commercial paper program is authorized for borrowings up to \$600 million.
-As of December 31, 2024, and June 30, 2024, the total amount of commercial paper outstanding was \$99.7 million and \$99.1 million, respectively.
+As of March 31, 2025, and June 30, 2024, the total amount of commercial paper outstanding was \$99.1 million.
 Proceeds from this program are to be used for general purposes of the Corporation.
 The notes are payable from the proceeds of subsequently issued notes and from other funds available to the Corporation, including funds derived from the liquidation of securities held by the Corporation in its investment portfolio.

 Liquidity Facilities - On September 19, 2024, the Corporation renewed its revolving credit agreement ("RCAI"), by and among the Corporation and U.S. Bank National Association, which acts as an administrative agent for a group of lenders under RCAI.
 RCAI establishes a revolving credit facility for the Corporation, under which that group of lenders agree to lend to the Corporation amounts that may fluctuate from time to time.
 Amounts drawn under the RCAI can only be used to support the Corporation's obligation to pay the purchase price of bonds that are subject to tender and that have not been successfully remarketed, and the maturing principal of and interest on commercial paper notes.
-Of the \$600 million available balance, the first tranche of \$300 million expires on September 25, 2026 and the second tranche of \$300 million expires on September 28, 2027.
-As of December 31, 2024 and June 30, 2024, there were no amounts outstanding under RCAI.
+Of the \$600 million available balance, the first tranche of \$300 million expires on September 25, 2026 and the second tranche of \$300 million expires on September 25, 2026 and the second tranche of \$300 million expires on September 26, 2027.
+As of March 31, 2025 and June 30, 2024, there were no amounts outstanding under RCAI.